earthChange/Claim/README.md

 The total supply of Claim is hard-capped by the real surface area of the planet ~ 510T M².

 # Legal Documents
-- Contract - Agreement for 1 year of Work.
+- Contract - Agreement to work for 1 year.
 - Deed - Property ownership of Land.
 - Coupon - Ticket redeemable for Production.